Damas Ndumbaro

-Damas Daniel Ndumbaro (born 14 June 1971) is a Minister of Natural Resources and Tourism and a politician who presently serves as a Chama Cha Mapinduzi's Member of Parliament for Songea Urban constituency for the second term since 2015.
-Also was the acting Chief Executive Officer of the Tanzania-Zambia Railway Authority since March 2013.
+Damas Daniel Ndumbaro (born 14 June 1971) is a Tanzanian politician, lawyer and cabinet Minister of Culture, Arts and Sports.

+He was a Minister of Natural Resources and Tourism and a politician who presently serves as a Chama Cha Mapinduzi's Member of Parliament for Songea Urban constituency for the second term since 2015.
+Also, he was the acting Chief Executive Officer of the Tanzania-Zambia Railway Authority since March 2013.
 He was an Advocate and a Lecturer of law at the Open University of Tanzania before joining politics and won a majority vote election in Songea Urban constituency under the ruling party CCM.

 Political career

 In 2018, he was appointed by President John Magufuli, as the deputy minister of Foreign Affairs and East African Cooperation.
-In December 2020 after the 2020 general election, in Magufuli's 2nd cabinet he was appointed the Minister of Natural Resources and Tourism.
+In December 2020, after the 2020 general election, in Magufuli's 2nd cabinet, he was appointed the Minister of Natural Resources and Tourism.

-He continued in this docket following the death of Magufuli, however, in April 2022 he was made the new Minister of Constitutional Affairs and Justice in Samia Suluhu's cabinet.
+He continued in this docket following the death of Magufuli.
+However, in April 2022 he was made the new Minister of Constitutional Affairs and Justice in Samia Suluhu's cabinet.
+On 1 September 2023, following Samia Suluhu's cabinet reshuflle, he assumed a new post as Minister of Culture, Arts and Sports.